Alejogb1/job-board/blog-data/generating-random-quadratic-equations-imposing-condition-for-real-numbers-as-roo.md

 id: "generating-random-quadratic-equations-imposing-condition-for-real-numbers-as-roo"
 ---

-Okay so you wanna generate random quadratic equations but with a twist you need the roots to be real not just some imaginary numbers chilling in the complex plane I get it I've been there done that probably more times than I care to remember So let's dive in
+you wanna generate random quadratic equations but with a twist you need the roots to be real not just some imaginary numbers chilling in the complex plane I get it I've been there done that probably more times than I care to remember So let's dive in

 First off let's nail down what we're dealing with A quadratic equation is your classic ax² + bx + c = 0 The roots the solutions those x values are what we're after and you need them real not some i nonsense To make that happen we need to control the discriminant the part under the square root in the quadratic formula that's b² - 4ac If that discriminant is zero or positive then bingo real roots If it's negative then we're in imaginary land and we don't wanna go there today